BWR

 Conclusion: A beautiful picture of a boat resting in the water at sunrise is True

 Mindfulness: practices can help reduce pain, addiction, fatigue, stress, anxiety, and depression while improving physical health.
 A summary of 400 studies identified mindfulness as an effective mental health practice for improving physical and psychological well-being in almost everyone.
-Mindfulness practices also aided in emotional regulation while Neuroimaging studies indicated that mindfulness training changes the brain regions that are activated and deactivated in response to emotional stimuli.
+Mindfulness practices also aid in emotional regulation, while neuroimaging studies indicated that mindfulness training changes the brain regions that are activated and deactivated in response to emotional stimuli.

 In Buddhism, the concept of “sati,” which translates to mindfulness, is considered the first step toward enlightenment.
 This practice involves maintaining attention and awareness in the present moment.
 Similarly, in Hinduism, mindfulness is integrated into various meditation practices aimed at self-realization and spiritual growth.